-The Authority must make a rent reasonableness determination at initial occupancy and whenever the owner requests a rent adjustment.
+HAGC must make a rent reasonableness determination at initial occupancy and whenever the owner requests a rent adjustment.
 The purpose of the rent reasonableness limitation is to ensure that a federally subsidized rent does not exceed the fair rental value of a comparable unit on the private unassisted market.
-Reasonable rent is defined as "a rent to owner that is not more than rent charged 1) for comparable units in the private unassisted market and 2) For comparable unassisted units in the premises.
-By accepting each monthly payment from the Authority, the owner certifies that the rent to owner is not more than the rent charged by the owner for comparable unassisted units.
+"Reasonable rent" is defined as a rent to owner that is not more than rent charged 1) for comparable units in the private unassisted market; and 2) for comparable unassisted units in the premises except for Low-Income Housing Tax Credit (LIHTC) or HOME Investment Partnerships Program (HOME) financed projects.
+By accepting each monthly payment from HAGC, the owner certifies that the rent to owner is not more than the rent charged by the owner for comparable unassisted units.

-(b) Determination of Reasonableness
+B. Determination of Reasonableness

-To determine reasonableness of rent, the Authority obtains data of comparable unassisted units within the Authority's operating jurisdiction.
+To determine reasonableness of rent, HAGC obtains data of comparable unassisted units within the Operating Jurisdiction.
 The market data is obtained from various sources considering contract rent, tenant supplied utilities, age of unit, amenities, location, housing services, maintenance or utilities provided by the owner.
-Prior to approving the initial contract, and at the time of any increases in contract rent, the Authority will compare the gross rents of the comparable units to that of the target unit.
+Prior to approving the initial contract, and at the time of any increases in contract rent, HAGC will compare the gross rents of the comparable units to that of the target unit.
 If the gross rent of the target unit exceeds that of the comparable units, the Intake Supervisor or the Section 8 Supervisor, as appropriate, will review the file and determine whether or not to approve the rent.

-(c) Changes in Rent
+C. Changes in Rent

 After the initial term of the lease, the owner may increase the rent.
-The owner must notify the Authority in writing of the increase at least 60 days before the lease is to be effective.
+The owner must notify HAGC in writing of the increase at least sixty (60) days before the lease is to be effective.
 Changes in the rent are subject to rent reasonableness requirements.